 With closing in the rearview mirror, it’s time to set some goals.
 We’ve spoken to countless finance teams and CFOs who are making serious changes to the way they do business.
 And naturally, we wanted to know what their new objectives would be.

-These are the 5 biggest priorities this year for finance teams we’ve spoken to lately.
+These are the 5 biggest priorities finance teams wanting to work smarter and more efficiently.

 In many companies, this is the finance team’s first, second, and third goal.
 You’re there to ensure that spending is responsible, that team members do what they’re supposed to, and to keep the company safe.